 Serotonin is the key hormone that stabilizes our mood, feelings of well-being, and happiness.
 This hormone impacts your entire body and enables brain cells and other nervous system cells to communicate with each other.
 Serotonin also helps with sleeping, eating, and digestion.

 Dopamine is another key hormone made by the body.
 Your nervous system uses dopamine to send messages between nerve cells, which is why it is sometimes called a chemical messenger.
 Dopamine plays an essential role in how we feel pleasure.
 It's also big part of our unique human ability to think and plan.

-In a 15-day study in mice, a berberine treatment increased levels of serotonin and dopamine by 19% and 52%, respectively.
+In one study involving mice, a berberine was shown to increase levels of serotonin and dopamine by 19% and 52%, respectively.
 As these hormones help regulate your mood, there is evidence that berberine may be useful as a supplement for improving and stabilizing your mood.

 Oregon Grape Root is Used to Help Ease Heartburn

 Berberine has potent anti-inflammatory effects that may help prevent heartburn and related esophageal damage.
 Heartburn is a common symptom of acid reflux.
 Acid reflux occurs when the acid in your stomach rises up into your esophagus.
 Heartburn can cause a painful, burning sensation in your throat or chest.